Anyone who had food explode out of their pressure cooker.

 It is suspected that the problem stems from a faulty gasket that allows the lids to be opened even when significant pressure has built up, despite a safety feature designed specifically to prevent the lid from being opened until all pressure has been released.

-In 2016, Tristar was hit with a proposed class action lawsuit claiming its Power Pressure Cooker XL suffers “a serious and dangerous design defect” that can result in “significant and painful personal injury.”
+The class action lawsuit against Tristar alleged its Power Pressure Cooker XL suffers “a serious and dangerous design defect” that can result in “significant and painful personal injury.”

 In this case, the plaintiff alleged that she turned the pressure release valve so that the pressure and steam could escape.
 She said she waited fifteen minutes until the valve indicated that there was no pressure left inside.
 As such, she opened the lid only to have scalding hot soup erupt, spraying all over her and her kitchen.
 The lawsuit claimed she suffered second-degree burns to her body and first-degree burns to her lips and left hand.